Introduction to Anderson t-motives: a survey

 In order to describe explicitly the inclusion $\g q\subset V\underset{\n F_q[T]}\to{\otimes}\p[[N]]$, we use an analog of a Siegel matrix.
 Namely, for the case $\g m=1$ we get exactly a Siegel matrix.
 Really, let $e_1, \dots, e_r$ be a basis of $V$ over $\n F_q[T]$ such that images of $e_1, \dots, e_n$ form a basis of $V\underset{\n F_q[T]}\to{\otimes}\p[[N]]/\g q$.
 There exists a matrix $S=\{s_{ij}\}$ such that elements

 form a $\p[[N]]$-basis of $\g q$.
 Clearly this $S$ is exactly a Siegel matrix of $L(M)$ if $\g q$ comes from $L(M)$, as explained above.

-If $\g m>1$ then an analog of Siegel matrix is a family of matrices called a Siegel object, it is defined for example in [GL18.2], (3.15).
+If $\g m>1$ then an analog of Siegel matrix is a family of matrices called a Siegel object, it is defined for example in Sections 19.6.5, 19.6.6, or in [GL18], (3a.5.4.1).
 Roughly speaking, we consider the $\p$-vector spaces

 $((N^i\cdot V\underset{\n F_q[T]}\to{\otimes}\p[[N]] )\cap \g q ) / ((N^{i+1}\cdot V\underset{\n F_q[T]}\to{\otimes}\p[[N]]) \cap \g q )$, $i=0,\dots, \g m-1$,